unixyhuang/unixyhuang.github.io/_pages/about.md

 ---

 ### 👨🏻‍🎓 Biography
 My name is Xinyu Huang and I am currently working towards my PhD degree at the [Department of Computing, Hong Kong Polytechnic University](https://www.polyu.edu.hk/comp/) under the supervision of [Dr. Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
 My research focuses on applying advanced AI techniques into mobile computing systems.
-Before that, I received my BEng degree at the [University of Electronic Science and Technology of China](https://www.en.uestc.edu.cn/) in Optoelectronic Information Science and Engineering.
+Before that, I received my BEng degree at the [University of Electronic Science and Technology of China](https://www.en.uestc.edu.cn/).
 For more information, please refer to my up-to-date [CV](https://unixyhuang.github.io/CV_V2024.pdf).

-📍 Current Location: **Hong Kong, China**

 ### 📝 Something to Say...
 Born in a small town of China in 2001, I was given the name **Xinyu (心宇)**, which in Chinese means **holding the whole universe in one's heart**.
 True to my name, I have always been eager to explore the wonders of the world.
 My curiosity has led me to a wide range of interests, from playing instruments like the saxophone and violin to engaging in sports such as basketball, ping-pong, and badminton.
 I also have a deep fascination with philosophy and politics.
 My diverse interests inspire me to embrace the world as a life artist, continually exploring and creating.
 This passion for discovery is also the reason why I decided to pursue a PhD degree.